 Jeffers immediately entered graduate school as a student of literature at the University of Southern California where, in a class on Faust, he met another strong influence on his intellectual development: Una Call Kuster, who would later become his wife.
 By the spring of 1906, he was back in Switzerland studying philosophy, Old English, French literary history, Dante, Spanish Romantic poetry, and the history of the Roman Empire.
 Returning to USC in September 1907, he was admitted to the university’s medical school.
 The last of his formal education took place at the University of Washington, where he studied forestry.

-After marrying in 1913, Jeffers and Kuster moved to Carmel, California, and in 1919 Jeffers began building a stone cottage on land overlooking Carmel Bay and facing Point Lobos.
+After marrying in 1913, Jeffers and Kuster moved to Carmel, California and, in 1919, Jeffers began building a stone cottage on land overlooking Carmel Bay and facing Point Lobos.
 Near the cottage, he built a forty-foot stone tower.
 Both the structures and the location figure strongly in Jeffers’s life and poetry.
 Jeffers’s verse, much of which is set in the Carmel / Big Sur region, celebrates the awesome beauty of coastal hills and ravines.
-His poetry often praises “the beauty of things” in this setting, but also emphasizes his belief that such splendor demands tragedy.
+His poetry often praises “the beauty of things” in this setting, but it also emphasizes his belief that such splendor demands tragedy.

-During the late 1930s and the 1940s, Jeffers’s genius was judged to have faded, and many of his references to current events and figures (Hitler, Stalin, FDR, and Pearl Harbor, for instance) raised questions about his patriotism in a period of national strife.
+During the late 1930s and the 1940s, Jeffers’s genius was judged to have faded, and many of his references to current events and figures (Hitler, Stalin, Franklin D. Roosevelt, and Pearl Harbor, for instance) raised questions about his patriotism during a world war.
 The Double Axe (Random House, 1948) even appeared with a disclaimer from the publisher.
-However, Jeffers’s adaptation of Euripedes' Medea (Random House, 1946) was a great success when it was produced in New York in 1948.
+However, Jeffers’s adaptation of Euripedes’s Medea (Random House, 1946) was a great success when it was produced in New York in 1948.

 Robinson Jeffers died in 1962.